RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 ## General Tab

 If you have your images stored in several nested folders, don't add the nested folders, just add the topmost folder to the **Diffusion Folders**.
-Folders will be scanned recusively.

 You can choose to **Watch Folders** for new images.
 See [Watch Folders](#watch-folders) for more information on this option.

+You can choose **Recursive** to let Diffusion Toolkit recursively scan your Diffusion Folders.
+This is enabled by default.

 You can set what **File Extensions** to scan for.
 Don't include an asterisk, but do include the dot, and separate with commas e.g. `.png, .jpg, .jpeg, .webp`.